-Commitment Start and End Date (January 2020 - July 2021) Lead implementing agency Ministerio del Trabajo Commitment description What problem does it address?
+Co-creation of a strategy to improve the quality of public services of the Executive Branch Comm itment Start and End Date (January 2020 - June 2022) Lead implementing agency Ministerio del Trabajo Commitment description What problem does it address?
 Rendering of public services generates citizen perception of quality that includes the need for improvements, especially with regards to customer service, in the different channels.
 In 2018, Ecuador held a multi-purpose survey that measured the perception of the quality of public services, with a result of 6.31 out of 10 points.
 The administration of the services and the strategies to improve quality have concentrated on the providers, observing the results of citizen evaluations; however, collaborative design with civil society has not been taken into consideration.
 What is the commitment?
 Generate abilities for service providers and citizens when measuring the perception of the quality of public services.
 Subsequently, draft a strategy to improve public services jointly with the participation and contributions of different stakeholders, based on the measurement of quality resulting from the evaluations made by citizens, through personal and virtual channels.
 How will it help in solving the problem?
 The commitment will allow for preparing public officials and citizens regarding the established measurement methodology based on the laws in force, with the aim of obtaining the necessary information for the perception of quality of public services resulting from the assessment that facilitates the identification of improvements and the co-creation of solutions to improve the current quality situation.
 Additionally, this allows for keeping citizens informed regarding the results of the participation process.
 Why is this commitment relevant to OGP values?
 Citizen participation: with the results obtained from the ratings of citizens, improvements in the rendering of public services will be identified and implemented, and quality satisfaction will increase.
-Relation to Agenda 2030 Objective 9: Industry, innovation and infrastructures Objective 12: Responsible consumption and production Objective 16: Peace, justice and strong institutions Objective 17: Partnerships for the goals Additional information The commitment is related to national and international planning instruments such as the Agenda 2030, the Carta Iberoamericana de Calidad en la Gestión Pública (CLAD, 2008), the National Development Plan 2021-2017; and legislative instruments, such as the Constitución de la República, the Código Orgánico Administrativo, the Ley Orgánica de Transparencia y Acceso a la Información Pública (LOTAIP), the Ley Orgánica de Participación Ciudadana, the Ley Orgánica de Servicio Público and its Regulation, the Ley de Optimización y Eficiencia de Trámites and its Regulation and the Ley de la Defensoría del Pueblo.
+Relation to Agenda 2030 Goal 9: Industry, innovation and infrastructures Goal 12: Responsible consumption and production Goal 16: Peace, justice and strong institutions Goal 17: Partnerships for the goals Additional information The commitment is related to national and international planning instruments such as the Agenda 2030, the Carta Iberoamericana de Calidad en Ia Gestión Pública (CLAD, 2008), the National Development Plan 2017-2021; and legislative instruments, such as the Constitución de la República , the Código Orgánico Administrativo , the Ley Orgánica de Transparencia y Acceso a Ia Información Pública (LOTAIP), the Ley Orgánica de Participación Ciudadana , the Ley Orgánica de Servicio Público and its Regulation , the Ley de Optimización y Eficiencia de Trámites and its Regulation and the Ley de la Defensoría del Pueblo .